 Like this infographic?
 Here is another one with top kanji learning tools!

-Best free language learning apps
+Best language learning apps

 When you try to describe any other learning app how often have you heard the question “is it like Duolingo?”
 There is no list of best apps that doesn’t mention it.
 Luis von Ahn successfully merged gamification and learning addicting people to languages and producing an app with over 100 million users.
 The app has become a staple example of mobile language learning.